lotrietb/Vehicle-System/readme.md

 - Clone the repo.
 - CD into the application directory.
-- Cope the `.env.example` file to `.env`, then update the database information to point to your mysql database.
+- Copy the `.env.example` file to `.env`, then update the database information to point to your mysql database.
 - Migrate the database using the `php artisan migrate` command.
 - Next, seed the database using the `php artisan db:seed` command.
 - Lastly, generate an application key using the `php artisan key:generate` command.